cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 #### 3. Use a reference with &String

-Our last option was putting the note up in our shop window and asking the 3D printers to look at the note, and use it as a reference:
+Our last option was to put the note up in our shop window, and ask the 3D printers to look at that note and use it as a reference:

 {% highlight rust %}
 fn main() {